MARXdown/MARXdown.github.io/index.md

 **Developer's Note:**

 [2/04/2020] **Like the revolution of the proletariat, Ch.
-25 of *Capital Vol. 1* is not quite here yet**.
-[You can help us by adding annotations to the rest of Marx's text here](https://marxdown.github.io/documentation/).
+25 of *Capital Vol. 1* is not quite here yet.
+[You can help us by adding annotations to the rest of Marx's text here](https://marxdown.github.io/documentation/).**

 <hr>